-XE is the affordable editor for anyone.
-It costs about half of what Sample Wrench does.
-For that, you still get great effects with real-time preview, presets, and adjustable parameters.
+XE is an easy-to-use editor that stores sounds using 16 bit resolution.
+Its big brother stores all sound data internally using a 32 bit floating point format.This yields 24 bit resolution with over 190 dB dynamic range for the highest possible audio quality.
+With XE, you still get great effects with real-time preview, presets and adjustable parameters.
 You still get Wrench's highly accurate and flexible graphing capabilities.
 You still get support for a wide range of file formats and MIDI/SMDI samplers.
 You still get integrated on-line help.
-What do you get when you upgrade to the full Sample Wrench system?
+What do you get with the full Sample Wrench system?
 Well, you get a bunch more effects and functions (like Pitch Shift, Time Compression, Resynthesis, Spectral Warp, FM, Parametric EQ, dedicated Loop Window, Flange, Level Compressor, the Interactive Keyboard Window, etc.) You get the ability to open up to 99 editors instead of one.
 You get the really neat Multi-Clip clipboard- you can create an unlimited number of sound clips and trade them freely among all of the open editors.
 You get functions and effects which can be aborted mid-stream, and progress bars.You get a bunch of ways of defining edit areas.
 You get tons of conveniences like floating toolbars, waveform view memories, automatic startup configurations, directory control, etc. And to top it off, you get the Visual Basic compatible script/macro language.
 You can do all kinds of things with this, from automating repetitive taks to creating your own custom DSP functions.
 Need to translate an entire directory of sounds from one format to another?
 Want to create your own user interface for an existing effect?
 Need to string together a complex chain of effects for several different sounds?
 You can do them all!
 We even include example scripts that show you exactly how!

-I'm having some trouble with Sample Wrench's on-line help system.
+I'm having some trouble with Sample Wrench's online help system.

 Must I use Sample Wrench only with MIDI samplers?